Chapter I

 Dr. Judith Abbott wrote an insightful article (with Massie & Watada)The Use Of A Computer With An Instron For Textural Measurements, J. A. Abbott, D. R. Massie and A. E. Watada, Journal of Texture Studies, Volume 13 pp 413-422 (1982).

-in the 1980's which involved writing BASIC code to digitize Instron data into minicomputers.
+Abstract: A minicomputer was interfaced with an Instron so that force/deformation tests could be performed and analyzed automatically.
+The equipment eliminates time consuming measurements and transcription of data from recorder charts.
+The data extracted include force, deformation, slope and area variables not previously reported as well as the usual texture profile parameters.
+Procedures and analyses are illustrated by texture profile measurement of apple tissue.
+Comparison of visually and computer selected force at failure indicate satisfactory computer identification of the Texture Profile "fracturability" parameter, the parameter most difficult to interpret for apples. in the 1980's which involved writing BASIC code to digitize Instron data into minicomputers.
 She had to fully understand the instrument's electrical and mechanical systems in order to precisely control the instrument and thus have a rigorous digitized output that could be readily analyzed.
 Her article helped address how to objectively quantify elements of a chart, which was mostly an art up until that point.
 It illustrated how difficult it was to create algorithms that quantified standard graph characteristics (such as slopes, valleys, work to failure, etc.) because of the limited technology available and because so many different products generated highly inconsistent shape curves.
 She also published several articles on the sensory and textural profiles of apples.Sensory and Instrument Measurement of Apple Texture, Judith A. Abbott, Alley E. Watada, and David R. Massie, Journal of the American Society for Horticultural Science Volume 109 (2):221-228 (1984).

 Abstract: The relationships among selected sensory textural attributes and data from modified Instron texture profile analysis (force/deformation curves obtained in compression of tissue cylinders) were examined for 'Golden Delicious', 'Rome Beauty', 'York Imperial', 'Redspur Delicious', and 'Miller Sturdy Spur Delicious' apples (Malus domestica Borkh.).
 Sensory crispness, hardness, and toughness were closely related to each other and to Instron texture profile forces at breakpoint (yield), failure, and 75% compression and to work energy in compression and rebound.
 Correlations of sensory attributes with the best single Instron texture profile variables were similar to those with Magness-Taylor penetration force (measured on an Instron); however, combinations of several texture profile variables in regression equations generally improved prediction of sensory attributes.
 Experimental Instron texture profile variables, especially force near midcompression, or the experimental variations on the customary variables, such as mean forces around failure and around full compression, were selected for prediction equations more frequently than the customary variables.